Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > An elaborate 19th century <span lang="ja-Latn">kimono</span> with Mount <span class="noun" lang="ja-Latn">Hōrai</span> pattern: plum and pine trees with cranes, atop a large turtle.

-The first month is represented by pine trees (<span lang="ja">松</span> <Pronounce pronouncer="_ai_" lang="ja-Latn" file="pronunciation_ja_松.mp3">matsu</Pronounce>).
+The first month is represented by pine trees (<span lang="ja">松</span> <Pronounce pronouncer="_ai_" lang="ja-Latn" file="pronunciation_ja_松.mp3">matsu</Pronounce>), which of all plants is most strongly associated with the Japanese new year.
+The pine is associated with winter and snow, so these cards show the lingering influence of winter during this period.
+The first week of the new year is known as the ‘pine week’ (<span lang="ja">松の内</span> <span lang="ja-Latn">matsu no uchi</span>), and even today Japanese households are decorated with sprigs of pine at their entranceways in the form of the [<span lang="ja-Latn">kadomatsu</span>](https://en.wikipedia.org/wiki/Kadomatsu) (<span lang="ja">門松</span> ‘gate pine’).
+A traditional festival that was held on the first Day of the Rat of the new year (<span lang="ja">子の日の宴</span> <span lang="ja-Latn">nenohi no en</span>) involved nobles venturing out to uproot small pine trees.[@WorldOfTheShiningPrince 168]

 The bright card shows a crane and pine trees, with the sun rising in the background.
 Both the crane and the pine are symbols of longevity.
 Their combination evokes the mythical [Mount <span class="noun" lang="ja-Latn">Hōrai</span>](https://en.wikipedia.org/wiki/Mount_Penglai), a dwelling-place of immortals, which is depicted as wooded with pine trees and populated by cranes.

 > [!figure]
 >